James Bond 007: the Duel

 The goal in every level is the same.
 Rescue a certain number of hostages, locate the bomb, and reach the exit before the bomb goes off.
 It sounds simple but is made complex by absolutely massive levels.
 Each level is labyrinthine in its construction with many dead ends and corridors that lead nowhere.
 This is not a run and gun action game like Contra.
 That approach will lead to a swift death.
 In some ways the Duel’s pacing and mechanics are similar to Rolling Thunder.
 There are doors and crevices to hide in while enemies walk past.
 While it is comparable in that regard the Duel has problems that make it fall short of that title.

-Bond himself is animated very well; some might even say too well.
+Bond himself animates well; some might even say too well.
 Every movement Bond makes is slow because of the animation.
-It is not rotoscoped but just as slow and features the same delay between your button press and the accompanying action.
-Something as simple as crouching down and getting up is flubbed as Bond goes through the motions.
+It is not rotoscoping but just as slow and features the same delay between your button press and the accompanying action.
+Something as simple as crouching and standing up is laborious as Bond goes through the motions.
 The input delay affects every facet of the game, making it frustrating as hell.
 Because Bond is slow to act you have to run and shoot to get the drop on enemies since they are all faster than you.
-With time you can get used to the game’s control quirks but you shouldn’t have to.
+With time you can adjust to the game’s control quirks but you should not have to.
 Right up until its conclusion they will always be a source of frustration.

 The Duel’s massive levels are both its strong point and weakest element.
 It is easy to get lost in any of the game’s four stages.
 The game does an excellent job of hiding its hostages well, forcing you to learn every inch of its stages.
-But all of that space is not put to good use.
+But they do not make good use of all that space.
 Since there aren’t any power-ups beyond the rare health and grenades there is no reason to explore.
-There is a ton of wasted space that is filled with either nothing or repetitive enemies.
+There is a ton of dead air with either nothing or repetitive enemies.
 The maps are also confusing in their design.
 There are far too many instances where it isn’t clear if a platform is safe to land on.
 And while the bomb countdown is harrowing in truth it isn’t as nerve wracking as it appears.
 After the first level the exit is always right next to the bomb, robbing it of any tension.

 In Closing

 James Bond 007: the Duel should have been a good game.
-If its control issues were sorted it would have at least been tolerable.
+If its controls were better it would have at least been tolerable.
 But as is the Duel’s various flaws mean it should stay forgotten by history.